Selfie-17/new_content/others/Maths_for_AI/09_Straight_Lines/11_Basic_Problems.md

 ### **Summary: The "Locus" Mental Model**

+A mental model is how you picture or understand something in your mind

+Not memorizing steps, but understanding why it works

 Notice that in all four examples, we did not switch "modes."
 We simply filled in the blanks of this single logical sentence: